Stay informed with News from LeidenGlobal

 RMO lecture | A Plundered Imperial Shrine

-Elizabeth Marlowe (Colgate University) discusses a corpus of dozens of life-size bronze statues of Roman emperors and empresses that were looted in Turkey in the 1960s.
+Elizabeth Marlowe (Colgate University) discusses, in this Babesch Byvanck lecture, a corpus of dozens of life-size bronze statues of Roman emperors and empresses that were looted in Turkey in the 1960s.
 These statues ended up in collections across the U.S. She discusses the site, the looting, and the resistance by some museums to return these statues.

 read more